RuthBiney/web-develop_sidehustle/README.md

-These are lesseons and challenges from the SIdeHustle program which intend the enchance our web skills.
+These are lessons and challenges from the SIdeHustle program which intend the enhance or improve our web skills.